Pseudo-Bayesian Optimization: The PseudoBO Cookbook

 \subsection{SP with Local Consistency}

-The essence of local consistency is that the SP can correctly estimate the objective value with sufficient data around, given some smoothness of the objective.
-An exemplifying type of locally consistent SP is the class of interpolating models, which use the evaluated value on surrounding observed design points as the prediction.
-GP posterior mean, nearest neighbor, and over-parameterized neural networks and regression trees are examples.
-We offer a detailed description of these methods in Appendix \ref{appendix: common methods define}.
+The essence of local consistency is that the SP can correctly estimate the objective value with sufficient data around, given continuity of the objective.
+An exemplifying type of locally consistent SP is the class of interpolating models, which give prediction values exactly as the evaluated values for all the evaluated points, and similar to the values of the surrounding evaluated points otherwise.
+GP posterior mean, nearest neighbor and over-parameterized neural networks are examples.
+For our discussion below, we recall the notation $X_n=\{x_1,\ldots,x_n\}\subset\X$ as a finite set of points that we select to evaluate, and $\D_n=\{(x_1,f(x_1)),\ldots,(x_n,f(x_n))\}$ as the collection of evaluated pairs.

+We start with GP posterior mean predictor.
+To define this, we first choose a positive semi-definite kernel function, $\mathcal{K}: \R^{d} \times \R^{d} \to \R$, and a mean function, $\mu_0: \R^{d} \to \R$.
+The mean function is commonly a constant function $\mu_0(x) = 0$ for centered GPs or a low-order polynomial (\cite{frazier2018tutorial}).
+Given data $\D_n$, the GP posterior mean predictor is defined as